 * Students enrolling in one unit per semester must see the Laboratory Director, Dr Chris McErlean prior to the first lab session.

 The Senior Chemistry laboratory is located on Level 4 of the School of Chemistry building.
-It is open from 1 to 5pm, Tuesdays to Fridays.
+It is open from 1 to 5pm, Mondays to Fridays.

 The first semester is broken into two components: Introductory experiments (2 weeks) and core projects (2 × 5 weeks).
 The second semester is also broken into two components: core projects (5 weeks) and workshop projects (7 weeks).
 The core projects are designed to provide students with the skills and techniques required of a Chemistry graduate.
 The workshop projects are designed to introduce more advanced experimental techniques, instrumentation and theoretical analysis.